kiwicopple/pg_search/README.md

 ## Todos & Questions

 - Vectors
+  - How do we run the index using supabase (using Supabase Vector)
   - how do we determine the dimensions at runtime?
-  - How do we run the index using supabase
 - Multilingual:
   - the tsvector is "english".
 Switch to pgroonga?
   - should we partition the tables by locale?
 I doubt we'd ever need to search japanese docs when the user is searching in english